SJ-31/Sporothrix-annotation/info/README_Extended.md

 - 6. Ragout:  Assemble contigs into scaffolds*
   - Ragout was provided with the GCF_000961545.1 reference sequence to scaffold from, and run on default settings
       * The paths to files are given to Ragout with an `rcp` file, (an example can be found [here](./info/recipe.rcp)).
 A python script was used to automate writing this file from the command line
-  - Several scaffolding tools - ntJoin, sspace, CAP3, RagTag and Ragout - were tested on the highly fragmented sample 2 megahit contigs (7,639 sequences) before implementing for this step.
+  - Several scaffolding tools - ntJoin, sspace, CAP3, RagTag and Ragout - were tested on the highly fragmented sample 2 Megahit contigs (7,639 sequences) before implementing for this step.
 Regardless of the flags used, Sspace and ntJoin showed no reduction in contig number; CAP3 reduced it by ~ 600 contigs.
 The reference-based RagTag showed promise, reducing down to  529 sequences.
 However, Ragout had the best performance (at the cost of speed), generating 13 scaffolds and was chosen.
-      * Suprisingly, the addition of more reference genomes to Ragtag did not benefit the scaffolding and often increased the number of unplaced contigs
+      * Surprisingly, the addition of more reference genomes to Ragtag did not benefit the scaffolding and often increased the number of unplaced contigs
       * Different Ragout flags (`--refine`, `--solid-scaffolds` and `--repeats`), adding phylogenetic information (in the form of a Newick tree for the samples) and changing the synteny block program made no difference either.
 - 7. Minimap2: Align scaffolds to reference sequence
 - 8. Samtools: Extract scaffolds from sam file into separate fasta files for each chromosome